 Love Apple Farms has been using biodynamic practices since early 2006, after farmer Cynthia Sandberg witnessed phenomenal health and vigor in a biodynamic garden and wanted similar results in her own.
-Chef David Kinch of Manresa is also committed to this distinctive method of growing, and regularly participates in the creation and application of the biodynamic treatments, known as "preparations."
 Love Apple is proud to be a Demeter-certified biodynamic farm.

 Biodynamic agriculture is a method of organic farming that treats farms as unified and individual organisms, with an emphasis toward balancing the holistic development and interrelationship of the soil, plants, and animals as a closed, self-nourishing system.
 Regarded by some proponents as the first modern ecological farming system, biodynamic farming includes organic agriculture's emphasis on manures and composts and exclusion of the use of artificial chemicals on soil and plants.